pandas-dev/pandas/doc/source/ecosystem.rst

 meaning.
 Altair's API is simple, friendly and consistent and built on top of the powerful Vega-Lite JSON specification.
 This elegant simplicity produces beautiful and effective visualizations with a minimal amount of code.
-Altair works with pandas DataFrames.
+Altair works with Pandas DataFrames.

 `Bokeh <https://bokeh.pydata.org>`__